 With more completed projects on Audible, you become more credible to publishers.
 When you get a book from a publisher, they have to know that you can meet their deadlines and submit a finished product that is comparable to their other books.
 You also understand better the type of work you want to do and where the market wants your voice.
 These 2 areas may or may not overlap.

 There’s no set number of books you’d need to have before submitting your demos to publishers.
 My point is that you don’t want to contact producers — or authors, for that matter — before you are ready.
+You’ll find more information and resources in the article How long does it take to get work from publishers?

 We all take unique paths in our careers.
 Don’t feel like you have to heed these guidelines.
 Instead, I hope you’ll follow your interests as you traverse the site.